Registered Office: Athabasca, Falkland Drive, Newbury, Berkshire RG14 6JQ. Registered in England No: 07536170

 At first glance, this book has the look and feel of a classic IT text book, it’s clearly set out, full of pictures, diagrams, self-

 However, once I started to read it, I discovered it is really not like most text books at all!
-The writer’s voice comes across very strongly, as if he were talking to you aloud; calm, clear and often surprisingly humorous, given the subject matter.
+The writer’s voice comes across very strongly, as if he were talking to you aloud; calm, clear and often surprisingly humourous, given the subject matter.
 He has a light touch when explaining quite complex things and has included many every-

 Like most people today, I use technology without fully understanding how it works and why not?
 We can’t all be experts on every aspect of life after all.
 However, I was aware that my level of understanding of IT had stopped developing after I’d mastered spreadsheets a couple of decades ago.
 It could be really embarrassing when trying to talk to people about more recent developments, and using my new smartphone with it’s apps, storage and security issues.
 I wasn’t even sure exactly what the difference was between the digital camera I use and the old analogue one; obviously it doesn’t use a film but has a memory card instead, but how it all works and what actually makes anything ‘digital’ I couldn’t say.
 I was also conscious that I didn’t really understand ‘bitcoin’, artificial intelligence and the impact of technology on many aspects of life.
 Chapter 6 covers all these issues and more in the author’s enthusiastic style, and would provide food for thought and debate even for those people who are already way ahead of me with their technology skills and understanding.